subhash4git/Debugging/Debugging : The easiest way to launch a debugger.md

 ```

 #### **Method 2 - Lauch a Debugger in Win32(C++)**
-In Win32 based C++ , There is no direct Debug API availble to attach the current running process to debugger.
+In Win32 based C++ , There is no direct Debug API available to attach the current running process to debugger.
 The following code snippet will attach the current process to Visual Studio JIT debugger.
 Make sure you annotated the call with #if DEBUG to run the code only in debug mode.
 Call the API - 'AttachDebugger()'.